 In response to our request for records evidencing the City Council's consideration of whether it would be cost beneficial to pursue litigation regarding the Catawba ROW matter, City personnel provided us transcripts for several meetings at which the City Attorney met privately with the City Council about the lawsuit.
-Such meetings are provided for in State law and are referred to as "shade" meetings, as discussed in Finding 42.
+Such meetings are provided for in State law140 and are referred to as "shade" meetings, as discussed in Finding 42.
 Our review of these transcripts disclosed that:

 - At the August 19, 2013, and October 13, 2013, meetings, prior to the City filing the counterclaim in December 2013, the City Council was provided estimated legal costs, ranging from a low of \$35,000 to a high of \$75,000, to contest the homeowners' lawsuit.
 Additionally, at the September 16, 2016, and October 3, 2016, meetings, the City Council was provided estimated legal costs, ranging from a low of \$20,000 to a high of \$30,000, to appeal the circuit court's July 2016 judgment in favor of the homeowners.
-We noted: - There was no indication that the City Attorney or other legal counsel providing estimates were asked to make a formal calculation of such amounts or provide details as to how the amounts were determined, nor was there evidence, prior to filing the counterclaim in December 2013, of consideration that the City may potentially pay the homeowner's legal costs should the homeowners prevail with their lawsuit. - The estimated cost to appeal was provided after the City had already appealed the judgment in August 2016. - The combined estimated maximum legal costs of \$105,000 was significantly lower than the actual \$513,966 the City paid in legal fees to legal counsel representing the City. - At the September 16, 2016, and October 3, 2016, meetings, City Council members inquired about litigation costs incurred to date.
+We noted: - o There was no indication that the City Attorney or other legal counsel providing estimates were asked to make a formal calculation of such amounts or provide details as to how the amounts were determined, nor was there evidence, prior to filing the counterclaim in December 2013, of consideration that the City may potentially pay the homeowner's legal costs should the homeowners prevail with their lawsuit. - The estimated cost to appeal was provided after the City had already appealed the judgment in August 2016. - The combined estimated maximum legal costs of \$105,000 was significantly lower than the actual \$513,966 the City paid in legal fees to legal counsel representing the City. - At the September 16, 2016, and October 3, 2016, meetings, City Council members inquired about litigation costs incurred to date.
 Differing estimated costs were provided ranging from \$181,000 to \$250,000.
 The City Council members also discussed the possibility of having to pay the homeowners' legal fees, which were estimated to range from \$250,000 to \$300,000.
-However, there was no agreement as to the actual costs incurred to date by the City and the homeowners and no indication that the City Council was ever provided actual costs incurred to date by the City prior to the City appealing the July 2016 judgment in August 2016.
+However, there was no agreement as to the actual costs incurred to date by the City and the homeowners and no indication that the City Council was ever provided actual costs incurred to date by the City prior to the City appealing the July 2016 judgment in August 2016. - At the October 3, 2016, meeting, two City Council members expressed concerns about incurring further costs to appeal; however, no action was taken to cease the appeal process.

-&lt;sup>139 City of Gulf Breeze Ordinance No. 01-2019 adopted February 4, 2019.
+139 City of Gulf Breeze Ordinance No. 01-2019 adopted February 4, 2019.